TheKickStater/Success-Prediction-Option2/README.md

 The api server is storing the keras model

-Flask backend server is storing and running a keras model, expects input from POST and returns a prediction in json body
+Flask backend server is storing and running a keras model, expects input from POST and returns a prediction in json

-																									  _      _
 -- When using requirements.txt, it may be neccessary to install dash individually after venv creation. \('')/
 																										 ||
 																										 /\